 If you’ve been traveling for any length of time, you probably have a well-defined travel style.
 You might be a budget-backpacker, a mid-range traveler, or a slow traveler; you might crave adventure, prefer the beach, or stick to cities.
 Change things up a bit!

 If you usually go budget, splurge a bit on your next trip – book one night in an ultra-luxe hotel, or bump up to business class, or spend big on a multi-course gourmet feast.
 If you prefer the finer things in life, seek out some street food or try a night at a hostel.
 If you’re an adventure junkie, take a break on the beach for a few days, and if you’re a sun-worshipper, add some active adventures off the beach.
 Solo traveler?
 Plan a trip with your parents.
-In a couple?
+Are you part of a traveling duo?
 Go it alone next time.
 Changing things up can help you discover more to love about travel.

 8. Save the planet you love to explore

-You can’t eliminate the negative impact your travel has on the Earth, but you can reduce or offset it.
-Travel slowly, go by foot or take mass transit as much as possible.
-Respect the local culture and environment and only support businesses that do as well.
+You can’t eliminate the negative impact your travel has, but you can reduce or offset it.
+Travel slowly, get around on foot or bicycle or take mass transit as much as possible.
+Respect the local culture and environment and only support businesses that do the same.
 Give back to the local communities you visit, and encourage others to do the same.

 9. Boldly go solo